ruyrybeyro/chrootvpn/README.md

 - visit web VPN page aka Mobile Access Portal for logging in

-- To launch it anytime after installation or a reboot
+- To launch it any time after installation or a reboot

         vnp.sh start